bitcoin/bitcoin/doc/README.md

 Setup
 ---------------------
 vBitcoin Core is the original vBitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of vBitcoin transactions, which requires a few hundred gigabytes of disk space.
+It downloads and, by default, stores the entire history of vBitcoin transactions, which requires a few gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download vBitcoin Core, visit [veriblock.org](https://veriblock.org/).